Factory-woven kira dress cloth with typical motifs.

 and Renowned Textile Experts

 English-speaking local guides and expert trip leaders join travelers to the most exciting destinations in the world.
-All are experts in their fields of ethnic art, indigenous textiles, cuisine, and culture.
+All are experts in their respective fields of ethnic art, indigenous textiles, cuisine, and culture.
 We plan travel to favorite places and we search out unusual destinations for new experiences to share with you.

 Cynthia and Sultan in Seville, Spain, 2024.